 We’re excited to bring you a virtual SAF Auction this year at the 2020 national convention!

-The auction will feature a lively and intuitive bidder experience that will be accessible on the national convention platform.
+The auction will feature a lively and intuitive bidder experience Anyone with this auction link can bid on items -- national convention attendance is not required.
 Bid anywhere, any time!

 To help make the auction a success, we need your help getting the best items to entice bidders and raise money to support the Foresters’ Fund and Kurt Gottschalk Science Fund.